chenlab-uva/AncestryInference_KING/README.md

 Rscript Ancestry_Inference.R examplepc.txt example_popref.txt example
 ```

-Run ancestry inference in KING
+Also, we can run ancestry inference in KING from binary file with one command line.
 ```{bash}
 king -b reference,studydata --pca --projection --pngplot
 ```